Ga direct naar de hoofdinhoud

 3. »Branding

-How did a Danish carpenter conquer the world with just a few basic colours?
-Today is International LEGO Day, the perfect time to look beyond the bricks and at the brilliant marketing machine behind them.
+How does a Danish carpenter conquer the world with just a few basic colours?

-LEGO's success is no fluke.
-It began 94 years ago (1932) when Ole Kirk Christiansen made wooden toys.
-After a devastating factory fire, he pivoted to plastic.
 In 1958, the modern brick was patented.
-The fact that a brick from 1958 still clicks perfectly onto a brick made today is the ultimate proof of their greatest strength: extreme consistency.
+The fact that a brick from 1958 still clicks perfectly onto a brick made in 2026 is the ultimate proof of their greatest strength: extreme consistency.
+But for me, that consistency isn't just about the "click"—it's about the pigment.

 Lesson 1: Consistency equals Recognizability